microsoft/mona-saas/README.md

 ## Quickstart

-Getting started is a breeze.
-With Mona, you can have your SaaS offer up and running in just a few hours.
+Getting started is straightforward.
+With Mona, you can have your SaaS offer up and running from planning to live Marketplace integration in just a few hours.
+This streamlined setup process ensures that you can start transacting quickly and focus on growing your business without unnecessary delays.